Below you find short presentations of the three keynote speakers and further below, the titles and summaries of the talks.

 The Infrastructures of the Many

 What kinds of stories can be told that might enable the capacities of the urban majority to invent anew the conditions of their everyday lives?
 What kinds of stories can be told about those whose stories end up being expendable, wasted?
-What might we pay attention to in the very process of narrating the many formations of everyday collective life that might enable stories to be heard in a world where there is both a surplus of sensibility and an impoverishment of imagination?
+What might we pay attention to in the very process of narrating the many formations of everyday collective life that essay example might enable stories to be heard in a world where there is both a surplus of sensibility and an impoverishment of imagination?
 A world where larger volumes of data are mobilized instantaneously so as to increase our resilient adaptations to the multiple appearances of realities from all over the place with no clear story to tell.

 Narrating the composition, actions, and potentials of the majority have their infrastructures—a constantly expanding hardwiring of materials, senses, and signs.
 This is what allows for stories to take shape, to be conveyed.
 Yet each suture, hinge and agglomeration applied to make an orderly, sensible narrative, in face of the uncertain flows of forces and momentum, points to its own insufficiency.
 Infrastructure is always falling short; it can never fully contain or channel the stories it tells.
 For from its inception, infrastructure seems to point to the simultaneous presence of many temporalities—all of the actions never quite constellated as events, all of the intersections and transactions that either could have happened somewhere but didn’t or that did but didn’t go anywhere specific or didn’t leave enough of a tangible trace to point back to or move on from.
 The very material frame of the story, of the city continuously haunts us.
 So how do we engage this materiality the operating systems of the urban—to support the collective possibilities of “the many?”